-I have taken zinc cold drops recently at the same time I started taking vitamin C 500mg 4 tabs daily 2 days ago.
+I have taken zinc cold drops recently at the same time i started taking vitamin C 500mg 4 tabs daily 2 days ago.
 I am now constipated.
 Please help?

-Constipation: Increasing dietary fiber (fruits, veggies, or supplements) along with plenty of fluid may help (takes couple days, so hang in there); stool softener also beneficial; try to avoid laxatives or frequent enemas as body can become dependent on them.
+constipation: Increasing dietary fiber (fruits, veggies, or supplements) along with plenty of fluid may help (takes couple days, so hang in there); stool softener also beneficial; try to avoid laxatives or frequent enemas as body can become dependent on them.
 Walking helps stimulate peristalsis.
 If no bm in day or 2, of if have abd pain getting worse, see pcp or go to er. ...Read moreSee 1 more doctor answer

 effective drug for common cold and does vitamin c important during common cold?

 Probably not: Antihistamines are effective for sneezing and runny nose due to allergies, by blocking histamine receptors,. but can over dry nasal passages during colds.
 Atrovent nasal spray helps runny nose and decongestants (use Short term only) help congestion.
 Vitamin C may help prevent colds, but not as effective once you have one.
 Rest, fluids, chicken soup, zinc, humidifier, and netipot help. ...Read moreSee 2 more doctor answers

-Currently I'm taking vitamins that I bought in nearby drug store.
+Currently i'm taking vitamins that i bought in nearby drug store.
 I have vitamin c, calcium, and vitamin E capsules is there a sequence in taking it?

 Can wheat plus 3 fruits crelac cause napy rash to my baby?.
-He also take vitamin C 5 drop daily.
-He is 4 month old
+He also take vitamin C 5 drop daily.he is 4 month old

 Can I apply vitamin K and vitamin C directly on my skin ( vitamins from the drug store like liquid vitamins )?

-Not advisable: Not advisable, you may take them by mouth.
+Not advisable: not advisable, you may take them by mouth.
 The best vitamins are not in pills or syrup, they are in fresh leafy vegetable and fruits ...Read more

 Are there any drug interactions between salmon oil, hyaluronic acid, biotin, vitamin c, and pomegranate?

-No: Not that I know.Get a more detailed answer ›
+No: Not that i know.Get a more detailed answer ›

 OnlyIf Deficient: Vitamin C will help if you are deficient due to not getting daily requirement through your food.Since there are sommany sources of vitamin d including citrus food.apples,strawberries,Acerola Cherries,papayas,black current,kiwi, and others, Some people believe it helps with cold but according to studies you have to take several thousand mgm of this vitamin for that purpose. ...Read moreSee 2 more doctor answers

 DailyRequirement60mg: 1000 mgm is a lot.Daily requirement of Vitamin C is 60mgm.You can get enough from your diet if you have citrus fruits/juices,tomato,papaya,green leafy vegetables like kale,kivi fruit,bell peppers,guava,brocolli,strawberriespeas.Some recommend supplement up to 1000 mgm but I don't exceed more than 500 mgm as large doses can cause diarrhea,nausea,abdominal pain,Calcium oxalate kidney stones etc. ...Read moreSee 1 more doctor answer

-Vitamin C is: Generally good for you.
+Vitamin C is: generally good for you.
 If you take too much you may get the runs.
 Daily maintenance dose would be one 1K tab in the a.m. and one 1K tab in the p.m.
 It only lasts in your body for about 12 hours so whatever you take needs to be in divided doses.
 If you have a cold or it's cold season it can be doubled.
 Beyond that, please see a nutritionist or integrative doc.
 Peace and good health. ...Read moreSee 1 more doctor answer

 Vitamin C & colds: This topic has been debated.
 The data suggest that it can reduce duration of colds slightly but it does not prevent or reduce the severity of colds for most people.
 Some studies of people living in extreme circumstances, including soldiers in subarctic exercises, skiers, and marathon runners, have found a significant reduction in the risk of developing a cold with vitamin c by nearly 50%. ...Read more